yext/search-core/docs/answers-core.verticalsearchrequest.facetfilters.md

 ## VerticalSearchRequest.facetFilters property

-The [filters](./answers-core.simplefilter.md) to apply to the search
+The facet filters to apply to the search

 <b>Signature:</b>